-The Modal 002R has six main modulation matrices, each source has 8 destinations, with a single Depth value for each source, apart from LFO2 where each destination has a depth value and a global depth value.
+The Modal 002 has six main modulation matrices, accessible via two groups of buttons and knobs on the front panel.
+Each group has 3 sources and 8 destinations, with a single Depth value for each source, apart from LFO2 where each destination has a depth value and a global depth value.

-Sources: The available sources are LFO1, Aftertouch, Modulation Wheel, LFO2, Velocity and Note (Keytracking).
+Sources: In the first matrix the available sources are LFO1, Aftertouch and Modulation Wheel.
+In the second matrix the available sources are LFO2, Velocity and Note (Keytracking)...